TaylorJadin/jadin.me/content/posts/2023/06/upgrading-postgres-in-docker/index.md

 ```bash
 docker-compose up -d postgres
 ```
-We need to start up just the database and not the PeerTube itself so we have a completely empty database to restore our database dump in to.
-If we allow the PeerTube container to also start up, it will see an empty database and automatically populate it with some data.
+We need to start up just the database but not rest of the Peertube containers, so we have a completely empty database to work with.
+If we allow the PeerTube container to also start up, it will see an empty database and automatically populate it with some data before we get a chance to restore anything.

 ### Restore the database dump
 ```bash